spike7638/TankSensor/README.md

 Separators: use "---" with a blank line before

 ---
+# TODO
+* More informative startup messages, esp about whether we're connecting to the local Wifi or running our own station.
+  Add a "display error message" thing to use the TFT display to say what's up?
+  "Serial" won't help much when the thing is installed.
+* Re-integrate OTA

 # Overview
 This project describes a system for measuring the fluid levels in a tank using a **4-20mA pressure sensor**, and communicating that level to a human.
 Other kinds of sensors could work as well, but they'd require some modifications to the code.